 For example, you could use your blog to discuss recent developments in your industry, review your products in more detail or theorise on the future of your sector.
 This information will not only be useful and engaging to clients, but it will also prove you are a knowledgeable and trustworthy brand.

-5. Collect invaluable data
+5. Collects invaluable data

 Seeing how users navigate your blog can provide you with valuable data about how a customer interacts with your company.
 For example, if you notice a certain blog post is receiving a large amount of traffic, you can focus your marketing efforts on this topic and produce more content focused on this particular area.